yogeshselvarajan/yogeshselvarajan/README.md

 I'm studying Computer Science 🎓 from Mepco Schlenk Engineering College 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to share knowledge to the newbies 👨🏻‍💻.
 I'm currently into Cloud Computing 🕸️ and working on my Data Structures and Algorithms 🤓.

-Joined Github **2** years ago.
+Joined Github **3** years ago.

 ### Internships:
 - Data Engineering Trainee at MedTourEasy
   (January 2023 - Present)
 - Microsoft Azure Intern at Teachnook
   (November 2022 - January 2023)
-- Team Project Lead at F13 Technologies
-  (August 2022 - October 2022)
+- Team Project Lead at F13 Technologies Pvt Ltd (August 2022 - October 2022)
-- AWS Cloud Intern at F13 Technologies
+- AWS Cloud Intern at F13 Technologies Pvt Ltd
   (July 2022 - August 2022)